mckinsey/vizro/vizro-core/docs/pages/user-guides/card-button.md

 ### Create a KPI card
 To create a KPI card, you can use the existing KPI card functions from [`vizro.figures`](../API-reference/figure-callables.md).
 Unlike the static text card `vm.Card`, a KPI card must be created using a figure function.
-This allows the text content of the KPI card to dynamically update based on any changes in controls or actions.
+Unlike the static text card `vm.Card`, a KPI card must be created using a figure function, which enables the text content of the KPI to change based on input from controls or actions.

 For detailed examples on how to create a KPI card, refer to the [figure user guide on KPI cards](figure.md#create-kpi-cards).